-10 NCAC 3C .5405 is proposed to be adopted as follows as published in the NCR, Vol. 10, Issue 14, Pages 1233 - 1234: 1 10 NCAC 3C .5405 is proposed to be adopted as follows as published in the NCAC vol. 10, issue 11, 1 ages 1 2 • 3 .5405 COMPREHENSIVE INPATIENT REHABILITATION INTERDISCIPLINARY 4 TREAT/PLAN 5 (a) The interdisciplinary treatment team shall develop an individual treatment plan for each patient within seven days 6 after admission.
-The plan shall include evaluation findings and information about the following: 7 (1) prior level of function: 8 (2) current functional limitations; 9 (3) specific service needs; 10 (4) treatment, supports and adaptations to be provided; 11 (5) specified treatment goals; 12 (6) disciplines responsible for implementation of separate parts of the plan; and 13 (7) anticipated time frames for the accomplishment of specified long-term and short-term goals.
+1 10 NCAC 3C .5405 is proposed to be adopted as follows as published in the NCR, Vol. 10, Issue 14, Pages 1233 - 1234: 2 3 5405 COMPREHENSIVE INPATIENT REHABILITATION INTERDISCIPLINARY 4 TREAT/PLAN 5 (a) The interdisciplinary treatment team shall develop an individual treatment plan for each patient within seven days 6 after admission.
+The plan shall include evaluation findings and information about the following: 7 (1) prior level of function; 8 (2) current functional limitations; 9 (3) specific service needs; 10 (4) treatment, supports and adaptations to be provided; 11 (5) specified treatment goals; 12 (6) disciplines responsible for implementation of separate parts of the plan; and 13 (7) anticipated time frames for the accomplishment of specified long-term and short-term goals.
 14 (b) The treatment plan shall be reviewed by the interdisciplinary team at least every other week.
 All members of the 15 interdisciplinary team, or a representative of their discipline, shall attend each meeting.
 Documentation of each review 16 shall include progress toward defined goals and identification of any changes in the treatment plan.
 17 (c) The treatment plan shall include provisions for all of the services identified as needed for the patient in the 18 comprehensive inpatient rehabilitation evaluation completed in accordance with rule .5404 of this Subchapter.
 9 (d) Each patient shall have a designated case manager who is responsible for the coordination of the patient's 20 individualized treatment plan.
 The case manager is responsible for promoting the program's responsiveness to the needs 21 of the patient and shall participate in all team conferences concerning the patient's progress toward the accomplishment of 22 specified goals.
 Any of the professional staff involved in the patient's care may be the designated case manager for one or 23 more cases, or the director of nursing or social worker may accept the coordination responsibility for the patients, 24 25 History Note: Statutory Authority G.S.
-131E-79; 26 Eff.
-March 1, 1996.
+131E-79; 26 Fift March 1, 1996

-1 10 NCAC 3C .5406 is proposed to be adopted as follows as published in the NCR, Vol. 10, Issue 14, Page 1234: 2 3 .5406 DISCHARGE CRITERIA FOR INPATIENT REHABILITATION FACILITIES OR UNITS 4 (a) Discharge planning shall be an integral part of the patient's treatment plan and shall begin upon admission to the 5 facility.
-After established goals have been reached, or a determination has been made that care in a less intensive setting 6 would be appropriate, or that further progress is unlikely, the patient shall be discharged to an appropriate setting.
-Other 7 reasons for discharge may include an inability or unwillingness of patient or family to cooperate with the planned 8 therapeutic program or medical complications that preclude a further intensive rehabilitative effort.
-The facility shall 9 involve the patient, family, staff members and referral sources in discharge planning, 10 (b) The case manager shall facilitate the discharge or transfer process in coordination with the facility social worker.
-11 (c) If a patient is being referred to another facility for further care, appropriate documentation of the patient's current 12 status shall be forwarded with the patient.
-A formal discharge summary shall be forwarded within 48 hours following 13 discharge and shall include the reasons for referral, the diagnosis, functional limitations, services provided, the results of 14 services, referral action recommendations and activities and procedures used by the patient to maintain and improve 15 functioning, 16 17 History Note: Statutory Authority G.S.
-131E-79; 18 Eff.
+10 NCAC 3C .5406 is proposed to be adopted as follows as published in the NCR, Vol. 10, Issue 14, Page 1234:

+.5406 DISCHARGE CRITERIA FOR INPATIENT REHABILITATION FACILITIES OR UNITS

+- 4 (a) Discharge planning shall be an integral part of the patient's treatment plan and shall begin upon admission to the - facility.
+After established goals have been reached, or a determination has been made that care in a less intensive setting would be appropriate, or that further progress is unlikely, the patient shall be discharged to an appropriate setting.
+Other - would be appropriate, or that further progress is unlikely, the patient shall be discharged to an appropriate setting.
+Other reasons for discharge may include an inability or unwillingness of patient or family to cooperate with the planned - 8 therapeutic program or medical complications that preclude a further intensive rehabilitative effort.
+The facility shall - 9 involve the patient, family, staff members and referral sources in discharge planning. - 10 (b) The case manager shall facilitate the discharge or transfer process in coordination with the facility social worker. - 11 (c) If a patient is being referred to another facility for further care, appropriate documentation of the patient's current - 12 status shall be forwarded with the patient.
+A formal discharge summary shall be forwarded within 48 hours following - 13 discharge and shall include the reasons for referral, the diagnosis, functional limitations, services provided, the results of - 14 services, referral action recommendations and activities and procedures used by the patient to maintain and improve

+- 15 functioning,

+- 16

+- 17 History Note: Statutory Authority G.S.
+131E-79;

+- 18

+Eff.
 March 1, 1996.